SNAP Benefits in Massachusetts: How to Apply and Qualify

 What Can You Buy with SNAP Benefits?

-Non-food items like pet foods or cleaning supplies
+• Non-food items like cleaning supplies or cosmetics

 How to Manage Your SNAP Benefits